compmem/smile/docs/smile_states.rst

 The parameters for each of these vary, but just like any other SMILE state, they take the same parameters as the default *State* class.
-They are Kivy widgets wrapped in our *WidgetState* class, so if you need to know how to use them or what parameters they take, please refer to the Kivy documentation.
+They are Kivy widgets wrapped in our *WidgetState* class.
+Kivy documentation can be reffered to for understanding how to use them or what parameters they take.

 Beep
 ----

 :py:class:`~smile.audio.Beep` is a state that plays a beep noise at a set frequency and volume for a *duration*.
-The four parameters you need to set the output of this **Beep** are *freq*, *volume*, *fadein*, and *fadeout*. *freq* and *volume* are used to set the frequency and the volume of the **Beep**. *freq* defaults to 400 Hz and *volume* defaults to .5 the max system volume. *fadein* and *fadeout* are
+The four parameters needed to set the output of this **Beep** are *freq*, *volume*, *fadein*, and *fadeout*. *freq* and *volume* are used to set the frequency and the volume of the **Beep**. *freq* defaults to 400 Hz and *volume* defaults to .5 the max system volume. *fadein* and *fadeout* are